1998 Acura Integra -- Structure

 The Integra Sports Coupe uses a pin-guide sash system for the door glass.
 A pin, which is bonded to the rear inside edge of the door glass, slides in a channel designed into the window sash.
 The pin holds the window captive against the sash and forms a tight seal to enhance the rigidity of the glass and resist the negative air pressure that builds up at the side of the vehicle at high road speeds.
 The system also allows tighter tolerances between the glass and the moulding, and contributes to better aerodynamics and reduced levels of wind noise.

-In order to maximize head room, the Integra LS, Special Edition and GS-R Sports Coupes and Sports Sedans feature a moonroof that slides back and out of the roof proper.
+In order to maximize head room, the Integra LS, GS and GS-R Sports Coupes and Sports Sedans feature a moonroof that slides back and out of the roof proper.
 Unlike conventional sunroof configurations that slide into a receptacle in the roof, this unit takes up less head room.

 To enhance illumination and give the Integra a modern look, the engineers specified projector beam lamps for low-beam use.
-Compared to conventional units, these lamps reach 13 feet farther and illuminate an area 20% greater than those of the previous-generation Integra.
-The high beams, which use improved halogen lamp technology, reach 125 feet farther and illuminate an area 2.5 times greater.
+Compared to conventional units, these lamps reach 13 feet farther and illuminate an area 20% while the high beams, which use improved halogen lamp technology, reach 125 feet farther and illuminate an area 2.5 times greater.

 As mentioned earlier, the Integra provides a high degree of structural rigidity to enhance crash protection.
 At the front and rear, the Integra has been designed with deformable crumple zones.
 These are designed to deform in a controlled manner, absorb the impact energy and help prevent deformation of the passenger compartment.